electron/website/docs/latest/tutorial/code-signing.md

 cancel running it.
 You don't want your users to see that dialog.

-If you are building an Electron app that you intend to package and distribute, it should be code-signed.
+If you are building an Electron app that you intend to package and distribute, it should be code signed.

 ## Signing & notarizing macOS builds

-Properly preparing macOS applications for release requires two steps: First, the app needs to be code-signed.
-Then, the app needs to be uploaded to Apple for a process called "notarization", where automated systems will further verify that your app isn't doing anything to endanger its users.
+Properly preparing macOS applications for release requires two steps.
+First, the app needs to be code signed.
+Then, the app needs to be uploaded to Apple for a process called **notarization**, where automated systems will further verify that your app isn't doing anything to endanger its users.

 To start the process, ensure that you fulfill the requirements for signing and